 What is this experiment?

+We launched a plugin that auto-generates llms.txt for WordPress in early 2025 and it has grown organically to over 30k active installs.
 We track AI crawler behavior across opted-in users of our llms.txt WordPress plugin.
 Each time a known AI bot hits the site, an anonymous signal is sent to our server and contributes to the tables above.

-What the data is showing right now
+What the data showed

 - Engagement is single-digit even at the top.
 The most engaged bot in the dataset still only fetches